 ⭐️ Keep in mind, Socio Streaming is an additional cost add-on feature.
 Reach out to your Socio contact for pricing.

-⭐️ Keep in mind, if the button in the bottom right corner of the pop-up says Purchase instead of Activate, you can click Manage Teams to see the credits assigned to each team you're a part of.
+⭐️ Keep in mind, if the button in the bottom right corner of the modal says Purchase instead of Activate, you can click Manage Teams to see the credits assigned to each team you're a part of.
 If necessary, use this process to transfer credits between teams.
 You can also click Purchase to start a chat with our support team and get credits added.

 Now, click Save.